 PATROLLED BY AIRCRAFT

 This one is from long ago and you may have seen it somewhere before.
-Drawn in 1985 to be exact.
+Drawn in 1985, to be exact.
 This was long before I had any inkling that I would be drawing political cartoons for a newspaper.
 (As you read this you will discover that this is partly a 'tale of woe' regarding copyright protection of artwork.
 I created the image above and own all rights that go with it.
 It is copyrighted and registered with the Library Of Congress.
 All art on this site is created, copyright protected, and owned by me.
 NOTHING can be used without my permission.
-I will persue to the best of my ability any infringing parties) I had the above image displayed in a larger size, but as I wrote the accompanying text, I realized that a smaller image would be less usable if pirated from this blog.
+I will persue to the best of my ability any infringing parties) I had the above image displayed here in a larger size, but as I wrote the accompanying text, I realized that a smaller image would be less usable to someone if pirated from this blog.
 Actually, this image popped into my head in about 1978 and I didn't make the drawing until '85.
 When I finished it, I took a photo-copy to show to a lifelong family friend who, at the time, was a CHP motor officer.
-He wasn't home, so I left the copy in his mailbox.
-My first mistake.
-He told me later that he took it to work and as he held it up and said "hey guys look at this..." it was grabbed out of his hands before he had fully raised it up and put into every copy and fax machine available.
-That's where I learned to NEVER let stuff out of your site.
-Unbeknownst to me this drawing was spreading like wildfire via office fax machines.
+He wasn't home that day, so I left the copy in his mailbox.
+That was possibly a mistake.
+He told me later that he took the copy to work and after a shift briefing he held it up and said "hey guys look at this..." it was grabbed out of his hands before he had fully raised it up and put into every copy and fax machine available.
+That's where I learned to NEVER let stuff get out of your site.
+Unbeknownst to me, this drawing was spreading like wildfire via office fax machines.
 The internet hadn't really hit yet.
 About 2 weeks had passed and I received a telephone call from the California Highway Patrol in Sacramento.
-Now remember that I am oblivious to the fact that this has spread far and wide through the CHP / law enforcement community.
+Now, remember, that I am oblivious to the fact that this has spread far-and-wide through the CHP / law enforcement community.
 In a VERY SERIOUS tone, the voice on the phone identifies himself as officer so-and-so "with The California Highway Patrol in Sacramento.
 We've been trying to track you down."
-I thought "OH CRAP.
+I thought "OH CRAP!
 WHAT HAVE I DONE?"